turingschool/backend-curriculum-site/module1/lessons/intro_to_namespacing.md

   the expected methods

 ### WrapUp
+* How do you namespace a class?
-* What is the syntax of namespacing?
-How do you define it?
-How do you call it?
+* What is the syntax of calling a namespaced class?
-* What are some scenarios where you have seen it?
+* What are some scenarios where you have seen namespacing?
 Where might you use it?

+### Additional Resources
+* Launch School's OOP "book"(Inheritance "chapter")[https://launchschool.com/books/oo_ruby/read/inheritance]